cerner/fhir.cerner.com/content/smart.md

 ### SMART Apps in *MPages* ###

-SMART apps can be embedded and launched from *MPages* Workflow or Summary.
-In order to securely embed a SMART app within *MPages* iframe, additionall code is needed to be included in the SMART app.
-Cerner takes care of creating the code that you can include in your SMART app.
+SMART apps can be embedded and launched from the *MPages* Workflow or Summary.
+In order to securely embed a SMART app within an *MPages* iframe, additional code must be included in the SMART app.
+Cerner provides this code for you.
 Head over to [cerner-smart-embeddable-lib](https://github.com/cerner/cerner-smart-embeddable-lib) on GitHub to get started!

-#### Cookie in iframe ####
+#### iframe Cookies ####

-If your SMART app uses cookie, in order for the cookie to be saved correctly while in *MPages* iframe, the [P3P](https://www.w3.org/P3P/) header or meta tag must be set.
+If your SMART app uses cookies, the [P3P](https://www.w3.org/P3P/) header or meta tag must be set in order for cookies to be saved correctly while running in an *MPages* iframe.
 Please see [this page](https://blogs.msdn.microsoft.com/ieinternals/2013/09/17/a-quick-look-at-p3p/) for more information on P3P.

 ## Testing ##